-- A generic server that can serve required data and metadata (in the form of API documentation) to a client over HTTP.
+- A generic server that can serve the required data and metadata (in the form of API documentation) to a client over HTTP.

 Every Hydra smart client instance provides:

-hydra-pyfor the sake of creating a generic Hydra Agent.
+hydra-pyto create a generic Hydra Agent.

-- Flask a Python based micro-framework for handling server requests and responses.
+- Flask, a Python based micro-framework for handling server requests and responses.

 - JSON-LD as the prefered data format.

 - Hydra as the API standard.